PwPJ/tabdil/README.md

 # Tabdil

-Tabdil is a Python program that provides you with the possibility of converting measure.
+Tabdil is a Python program that provides you with the possibility of converting measures.

 ## Prerequisites